Biden, Putin set to meet in 18th-century Swiss villa for summit | Politics

 U.S. President Joe Biden and Russian President Vladimir Putin are set to hold their June 16 summit in an 18th-century Swiss villa overlooking Lake Geneva, a soothing setting for what promises to be heated talks.
 Bitter disputes over election interference, cyber attacks, human rights and Ukraine hang over their first face-to-face meeting since Biden took office on Jan 20.

+"Over time Geneva summits have been critical to the relationship," he told reporters in the Swiss city on Wednesday.
+"And when it comes to actually working out important areas of cooperation, strategic nuclear arms control, the majority of those talks have been in Geneva too."

-Diplomatic sources expect confirmation of the Geneva venue later on Wednesday.
+Diplomatic sources expect confirmation of the venue later on Wednesday or Thursday.
 The Swiss police and army have closed the two parks surrounding the Villa La Grange and installed barricades and barbed wire.
 Neutral Switzerland, which did not join Western sanctions against Russia for its 2014 annexation of the Crimea region from Ukraine, lobbied hard to land the first big power summit in the Alpine country in decades.

 "RESET" In the Cold War era, U.S. President Ronald Reagan and Soviet leader Mikhail Gorbachev held their first summit in Geneva in Nov.
 1985 and agreed to pursue cuts in their nuclear arsenals.